MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Set-CMSoftwareUpdateDeployment.md

 ```

 ## DESCRIPTION

-The **Set-CMSoftwareUpdateDeployment** cmdlet modifies a deployment of software updates in Configuration Manager.
+Use this cmdlet to modify a deployment of software updates in Configuration Manager.

+For more information, see [Deploy software updates in Configuration Manager](/mem/configmgr/sum/deploy-use/deploy-software-updates).

 > [!NOTE]
 > Run Configuration Manager cmdlets from the Configuration Manager site drive, for example `PS XYZ:\>`.
 For more information, see [getting started](/powershell/sccm/overview).